Home » Budapest » Danube River Cruise tickets

 A sightseeing Danube cruise lasts for an hour.

-If you book a Lunch or Dinner Cruise, depending on the tour operator, the time of departure, etc., the duration can be anywhere from 90 minutes to three hours.
+If you book a Lunch or Dinner Cruise, depending on the tour operator, the departure time, etc., the duration can be anywhere from 90 minutes to three hours.

 Can I do the Danube River Cruise in winter?